-Health Indicator Report of Cardiovascular Disease - High Blood Pressure
+Health Indicator Report of Cardiovascular Disease - Adult Ever Told Blood Pressure Was High

-High blood pressure is a risk factor for cardiovascular disease (i.e., heart attack, heart failure, or stroke) and kidney failure.
-For adults who have high blood pressure, controlling it through lifestyle modifications (i.e., diet and exercise) as well as medications can help reduce the likelihood of developing cardiovascular disease or kidney failure.
+High blood pressure is a risk factor for cardiovascular disease (CVD) (including heart attack, heart failure, or stroke) and kidney failure.
+For adults who have high blood pressure, controlling it through lifestyle modifications (i.e., diet and exercise), as well as medications, can help reduce the likelihood of developing cardiovascular disease or kidney failure.

 NotesThe high blood pressure question is administered only in odd-numbered years.
+The question is a simple Yes/No question asking if the adult respondent has EVER been told by a health professional that they had high blood pressure.
+The estimates do not reflect diagnosed hypertension.
 U.S. values are the median of all U.S. states and the District of Columbia for each particular year.
 Estimates for 2011 and forward should not be compared to earlier years (please refer to Data Interpretation Issues, below).
 Beginning with 2011 estimates, the BRFSS updated its surveillance methods.
 Therefore, estimates from 2011 and forward can not be compared to estimates from previous years.

-DefinitionEstimated percentage of New Mexican adults (age 18 and over) who have ever been told by a doctor, nurse or other health professional that they have high blood pressure.
+DefinitionEstimated percentage of New Mexico adults (age 18 and over) who have ever been told by a doctor, nurse or other health professional that they had high blood pressure.

 Healthy People Objective: HDS-5.1, Reduce the proportion of adults with hypertensionU.S.
 Target: 26.9 percent